 Residential events are fun and some of the most memorable experiences girls and young women have with guiding.
 They offer opportunities for adventure and also for learning and developing skills like teamwork, leadership and independent living.
 Leaders get to know their girls better in a relaxed environment.

-The Going Away With Scheme is a flexible, modular training qualification.
+This is a flexible, modular training qualification.
 Candidates need only complete the modules required for their responsibilities at an event.
-For more information on the scheme see the guidance for leaders on this website and on the Girlguiding website.
-To start working on the scheme apply here.
+For more information on the scheme see the guidance for leaders on this page and on the Girlguiding website.
+The County application form can be downloaded from this page.

-Risk Assessments will be needed for each event, travel to/from the event and activities during the event.
+These will be needed for each event, travel to/from the event and activities during the event.
 They help you look at an event from all angles and imagine ‘what if’ scenarios.
 They are working documents that are updated throughout the planning process.
 Here is the girlguiding risk assessment template.